 - The sleep challenge: During the holiday season there are more parties and social events than during almost any other time of the year.
 More parties often mean more alcohol.
 Drinking alcohol makes us sleepy at first but lowers our quality of sleep meaning that we often wake up tired and lacking in energy.

-- The sleep solution: keep track of your intake of alcohol during the holiday season and try to alternate with non-alcoholic drinks to make sure you are hydrated.
-If you want to have a glass/ beer it’s best to have it a few hours before going to bed.
+- The sleep solution: Keep track of your intake of alcohol during the holiday season and try to alternate with non-alcoholic drinks to make sure you are hydrated.
+If you want to have a glass of wine it’s best to have it a few hours before going to bed.

-- The sleep challenge: central heating and improved insulation has resulted in our homes being 5°C/ 40 °F warmer than 40 years ago.
+- The sleep challenge: Central heating and improved insulation have resulted in our homes being 5°C/ 40 °F warmer than 40 years ago.
 This is comfortable during the day but can lead to a lower sleep quality.

 - The sleep solution: For the ideal sleeping temperature we should keep the temperature in our bedrooms below 18°C/ 64 °F. Even if it’s cold outside it’s good to keep the window somewhat open to get some fresh, cold air.
 Use warm but breathable winter pajamas to ensure that you neither get too cold nor overheat.

 Dagsmejan sleepwear is designed to help you keep the best temperature for sleep in any season.
 The stay warm collection, featuring merino wool and high-tech Tencel from Eucalyptus, makes for the best thermal pajamas to keep you warm without ever overheating.
 Discover what merino pajamas can do for your sleep quality.